The Rape of Europa by Titian

 Mythology informs us that Zeus was filled with love for Europa and decided to seduce her.
 He transformed himself into a tame white bull and mixed in with her father’s herds.
 While Europa and her helpers were gathering flowers, she saw the bull, caressed his flanks, and eventually got onto his back.
 Zeus took that opportunity and ran to the sea with her on his back, to the island of Crete.
 He then revealed his true identity, and Europa became the first queen of Crete.
 Europa was the mother of King Minos of Crete.
 And the Minoans became the first literate civilization in Europe.

-Zeus gave her many gifts and created the shape of the white bull in the stars, as a constellation.
+Zeus gave her many gifts and created the shape of the white bull in the stars, like a constellation.
 Roman mythology adopted the tale of the Raptus, also known as “The Abduction of Europa” and “The Seduction of Europa,” substituting the god Jupiter for Zeus.
 The Roman name for the Greek god Zeus is Jupiter.

 The Roman poet Ovid wrote the following depiction of Jupiter’s seduction: